vigneshr97/Lane-Detection/Project 3 - Traffic Sign Classifier/README.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-To train the model, I used an Adam optimizer with a tuneable learning rate which was set to 0.001.
-The number of epochs was 50 and the batch size was 256.
+To train the model, I used an Adam optimizer with a tunable learning rate which was set to 0.001.
+The number of epochs was 50 initially and it was still improving.
+Each run of the experiment had a different stopping point for improvement.
+So a safer higher epoch value of 100 was set.
+The batch size was set to 256 because the accuracy was almost similar to when it was set to 64 and 128 after a few epochs.
 The weights were initialized from a truncated normal distribution with mean 0 and a standard deviation of 0.06.
+Those values were chosen by testing the accuracy by changing both the values.
+The model improves much faster when these two values were used.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.